 \section{Empirical Results}

-\paragraph{Instruction-Following and Preference Alignment.} Table~\ref{tab:model_performance} presents the performance of MNPO compared to existing preference optimization methods on three widely-used instruction-following benchmarks: AlpacaEval 2.0 (Length-Controlled Win Rate, \%), Arena-Hard (Win Rate, \%), and MT-Bench (Score/10).
-All models were evaluated using GPT-5-mini as the judge.
+\paragraph{Instruction-Following and Preference Alignment.} Table~\ref{tab:model_performance} presents the performance of MNPO compared to existing preference optimization methods on three widely used instruction-following benchmarks: AlpacaEval 2.0 (Length-Controlled Win Rate, \%), Arena-Hard (Win Rate, \%), and MT-Bench (Score/10).
+All models were evaluated using \texttt{GPT-5-mini} as the judge.
 MNPO consistently outperforms all baseline methods across all three benchmarks.
-On AlpacaEval 2.0, MNPO achieves a score of 57.27, representing improvements of 2.92 points over DPO (54.35), 2.11 points over SimPO (55.16), 1.30 points over SPPO (55.97), and 1.18 points over INPO (56.09).
-The improvements are even more pronounced on Arena-Hard, where MNPO scores 52.26 compared to the next best method INPO at 48.03, representing a 4.23-point improvement.
-Notably, on this challenging benchmark, MNPO not only excels over other preference optimization algorithms but also demonstrates strong competitiveness against much larger open-source fine-tuned models and even lastest closed-source models.
-It surpasses prominent models like Tulu2-DPO (70B) and Mixtral-it (141B), and, surprisingly, even outperforms GPT-5.
+On AlpacaEval 2.0, MNPO achieves a score of 57.27, improving by 2.92 points over DPO (54.35), 2.11 points over SimPO (55.16), 1.30 points over SPPO (55.97), and 1.18 points over INPO (56.09).
+The improvements are even more pronounced on Arena-Hard, where MNPO scores 52.26, compared with the next-best method, INPO, at 48.03, representing a 4.23-point improvement.
+Notably, on this challenging benchmark, MNPO not only outperforms other preference optimization algorithms but also competes favorably with much larger open-source, fine-tuned models and even the latest closed-source models.
+It surpasses prominent models such as \texttt{Tulu-2-DPO (70B)} and \texttt{Mixtral-IT (141B)}.
 On MT-Bench, MNPO achieves 7.03, outperforming all baselines, with the closest competitor being INPO at 6.95.
 These results demonstrate that the multiplayer formulation in MNPO provides significant advantages for instruction-following tasks.
-The consistent improvements across all three benchmarks suggest that the framework's ability to handle diverse preferences and non-transitive relationships leads to better alignment with human expectations in open-ended generation tasks.
+The consistent improvements across all benchmarks suggest that the framework's ability to accommodate diverse preferences and non-transitive relationships yields better alignment with human expectations in open-ended generation tasks.